What is Permanent Supportive Housing (PSH)?

 What is expected of clients?

-Connecting with their assigned case manager at minimum of 4 times a month and participate in:
+Connecting with their assigned case manager at a minimum of 4 times a month and participate in:

-- Pay 30% of gross income towards rental payment and utility payments
+• Pay 30% of gross income towards rental payments and utility payments

 Families or Individuals may only be referred to and access PSH through the Coordinated Assessment and Housing Placement (CAHP) system.